David Sackett: Career

 Sackett was the founding chair of the first department of Clinical Epidemiology and Biostatistics in the world at McMaster University in Hamilton, Ontario, in 1967, and extensively contributed to the development of research methods through his books and published articles, as well as through education and lectures at McMaster and around the world.
 Notably, he turned clinical research into a scientifically sound and practical, multidisciplinary "team sport" and has changed for the better the quality of health care research and clinical practice.

 In the late 1970s, Sackett began to popularize the use of clinical epidemiologic principles in the practice of medicine and other health care disciplines, working with his former students, Brian Haynes, Peter Tugwell, Gordon Guyatt and eventually many other clinician scientists at McMaster University and around the world.
 Initially termed "critical appraisal of the medical literature", to help practitioners keep up with scientific advances in health care, this became "evidence-based medicine".
 Evidence-Based Medicine: An Oral History documents some of the highlights of the role that he and others played in the evolution of EBM.
 Sackett led the writing of seminal articles on clinical disagreement and how to read clinical journals books, beginning in 1980 in the Canadian Medical Association Journal, followed by seminal books, beginning in 1985 with Clinical Epidemiology: A Basic Science for Clinical Medicine.

 In 1994, Sackett accepted an invitation from (later, Sir) Muir Gray of the UK National Health Service to start the first Centre for Evidence-Based Medicine in Britain, as Professor of Clinical Epidemiology, Nuffield Department of Clinical Medicine, University of Oxford.

-Clinically, Sackett practiced as a general internist and was appointed Physician-in-Chief of Medicine at the Chedoke-McMaster Hospital in Hamilton Ontario in 1986, then Head of the Division of General Internal Medicine in 1988.
+Clinically, Sackett practiced as a general internist and was appointed Physician-in-Chief of Medicine at the Chedoke-McMaster Hospital in Hamilton in 1986, then Head of the Division of General Internal Medicine in 1988.
 In Oxford, he practiced as Honorary NHS Consultant in General Medicine.

 Retired from clinical practice in 1999, he returned to Canada and created the Trout Research & Education Centre, where he read, researched, wrote and taught about randomized clinical trials.
 He also authored, with Sharon Straus, the definitive guide about mentorship for clinician scientists.
 Along the way, he has published 10 books, chapters for about 50 others, and about 300 papers in medical and scientific journals.
 He died on May 13, 2015 in Markdale, Ontario.

 Honours

 David Sackett won many awards, honorary degrees and accolades for his research, teaching and writing.
 Notably, in 1992, he was made a Fellow of the Royal Society of Canada.
-In 2000, he was inducted into the Canadian Medical Hall of Fame.[5]
-In 2001, he was appointed Officer of the Order of Canada.[4]
-In 2009, he was awarded the Gairdner Foundation Wightman Award.[6]
-He was awarded honorary doctorates from the University of Bern, Switzerland, and McMaster University, Canada, and appointed as Honorary Professor of Clinical Epidemiology, at the West China University of Medical Sciences, and Adjunct Professor of the University of Ottawa, Canada.
+In 2000, he was inducted into the Canadian Medical Hall of Fame.
+In 2001, he was appointed Officer of the Order of Canada.
+In 2009, he was awarded the Gairdner Foundation Wightman Award.
+He was awarded honorary doctorates from the University of Bern, Switzerland, and McMaster University, Canada, and appointed as Honorary Professor of Clinical Epidemiology, at the West China University of Medical Sciences, and Adjunct Professor of the University of Ottawa.